erikhyrkas/snakes/README.md

 ## Synthetic Data

-I used ollama with llama 3.1 to generate training data.
+Except for a few fully programmatically-generated files, I used ollama with llama 3.1 to generate training data.
 And I provided it as an example, but if you were to use this code, I'd highly encourage you to build the data that works for you.

 You can generate additional data using the command: